VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Conclusion

 }

 \maketitlesupplementary The supplementary material is organized as follows.
-We begin with a more detailed diagram of the fuser placement inside the DiT block in \cref{sec:inside_dit}, followed by a perceptual user study in \cref{sec:inside_dit}.
+We begin with FiLM preliminaries and a more detailed diagram of the fuser placement inside the DiT block in \cref{sec:inside_dit}, followed by a perceptual user study in \cref{sec:inside_dit}.
+We provide additional HOI mask generation quality analysis in \cref{sec:mask_iou}.
 We then detail the comparison to a UNet-based model in \cref{sec:comparison_motioni2v}.
 Next, we visualize the HOI mask color palette in \cref{sec:color_palette}, and provide the prompt template in \cref{sec:augmentor_prompt}, which is used to process the text prompt for training the augmentor.